 What are Traditions?

-Bestselling author Sarah Ban Breathnach ( Simple Abundance: A Daybook of Comfort and Joy, Something More: Excavating Your Authentic Self (Affiliate Link) and The Simple Abundance Journal of Gratitude (Affiliate Link) has researched traditions and rituals extensively, especially from the Victorian period, and wrote Mrs. Sharp’s Traditions (Affiliate Link) based on what she learned.
-She told me that traditions are just as much a rhythm in our lives as the changing of the seasons and the passing of the days from dark to light.
+Bestselling author Sarah Ban Breathnach ( Simple Abundance: A Daybook of Comfort and Joy, Something More: Excavating Your Authentic Self (Affiliate Link) and The Simple Abundance Journal of Gratitude (Affiliate Link)) has researched traditions and rituals extensively, especially from the Victorian period.
+She wrote Mrs. Sharp’s Traditions (Affiliate Link) based on what she learned.
+Sarah told me that she believes that traditions are just as much a rhythm in our lives as the changing of the seasons and the passing of the days from dark to light.

 Why Are Traditions Important?

-That’s one of the reasons why they’re so important.
+That’s one of the reasons why holiday traditions and other rituals are so important.
 They help to set our cadence through life.
 As Sarah’s daughter was growing up, their family did a seasonal table to mark the changing of the seasons.
 When her daughter had gone off to college and Sarah was divorced, she realized she missed doing the seasonal table.
 “We say we do these traditions for our families, but we really do them for ourselves.”